 - 1 to 2 large egg whites, or substitute 4 teaspoons packaged egg whites and 1/4 cup water

 - 1 teaspoon almond extract, vanilla or lemon juice

 In a large mixing bowl, cream the butter, brown sugar, molasses, cinnamon, ginger, cloves and baking soda together until the mixture is smooth.
 Blend in the flour and water to make a stiff dough.
 Chill at least 30 minutes or until firm.

 Preheat oven to 375 degrees F.

-Cut out the following paper patterns for the gingerbread house template:
+Cut paper patterns for the gingerbread house:

 Roll gingerbread dough out to edges on a large, rimless cookie sheet.
 Place paper patterns onto the rolled out dough.
 With a sharp, straight edged knife, cut around each of the pieces, but leave pieces in place.

 Bake at 375 degrees F for about 15 minutes until dough feels firm.